Jacob L. Devers: Interwar Period

 In September 1929, Devers was ordered to Washington, DC, to serve on the staff of the Chief of Field Artillery.
 Chosen to attend the Army War College in Washington, he began his studies there on 15 August 1932 and graduated on 29 June 1933.
 That was followed by a one-year assignment to Fort Hoyle, Maryland, as executive officer of the 1st Field Artillery Brigade, and then as commander of the 2nd Battalion, 6th Field Artillery.
 After 14 years as a major, he was promoted to lieutenant colonel again on 26 February 1934.
 On 15 June, he was sent to Fort Myer, Virginia, near the District of Columbia, as commander of the 1st Battalion, 16th Field Artillery.
-Young regimental officers like Second Lieutenant Alexander Graham were surprised when Devers had them fire their 75mm guns.
-Graham, who married Devers's daughter, Frances, on 30 July 1935, was impressed that Devers had them fire it at every opportunity.
+The battalion was supposed to be a demonstration unit for parades and other public events, and was short of personnel because many were assigned to duty with the Civilian Conservation Corps.
+As a result, young regimental officers like Second Lieutenant Alexander Graham, who latter married Devers' daughter Frances, were surprised when Devers had them conduct training in the field and fire their 75 mm guns at every opportunity.

-Devers returned to the Military Academy for the third time, now as graduate manager of athletics.
+In 1936, Devers returned to the Military Academy for the third time, now as graduate manager of athletics.
 The superintendent was now Major General William Durward Connor, an officer renowned for his sharp tongue.
 Devers later recalled, "A lot of people were afraid of General Connor.
 He called me a moron once a week".
 The responsibility had grown considerably since the days when Devers was a cadet.
 Then, there were only six varsity team sports; by 1936, there were eighteen.
 Despite the Great Depression, the Athletic Boards, which Devers ran, had accumulated considerable funds.
 His major task was the construction of new playing fields where there did not appear to be any available land.
 He came up with a plan to move the right of way of the West Shore Railroad.
 He found the railroad welcoming of the plan, as a shorter and straighter route saved them money.
 The new fields were completed in December 1936.
 He was promoted to full colonel on 1 July 1938.